Add a Little Extra?

 When you crack open a cacao pod, each bean is surrounded by sweet, tart white fruit.
 According to the International Cocoa Organisation, this is often referred to as cocoa pulp, and can be collected and bottled to make a juice.
 If you boil and ferment the juice, it can even be made into brandy!

 Cocoa shells are often seen as a waste product of the chocolate-making process, but in fact they can be dried and used in various different ways.
 As they have nutrients within them, they are an effective mulch and soil conditioner to help grow plants.

 If the husk is sliced, dried, and minced, it can be pressed into pellets and sold as animal feed for poultry and pigs, meaning no part of the cacao tree goes to waste.

-At Hotel Chocolat, we take some of the byproducts from making our chocolate on our St Lucia plantation and use them our beauty products, making the most of the cocoa bean’s beneficial properties.
+At Hotel Chocolat, we take some of the byproducts from making our chocolate on our St Lucia farm and use them our beauty products, making the most of the cocoa bean’s beneficial properties.
 This forms part of our Engaged Ethics programme, where we try to be as sustainable as possible, wherever and however we can.